shmuhammadd/NaijaSenti/README.md

  * The first large scale manually annotated sentiment lexicon for Igbo, Hausa and Yoruba (HausaSentiLex, IgboSentiLex, YorubaSentiLex).

- * The first large scale manually annotated hate speech lexicon for Igbo, Hausa and Yoruba(HausaHateLex, YorubaHateLex, IgboHateLex)
+ * The first large scale manually annotated hate speech lexicon for Igbo, Hausa and Yoruba (HausaHateLex, YorubaHateLex, IgboHateLex)

   * The first large scale semi-automatic sentiment lexicon for Igbo, Hausa and Yoruba.

   * The first large scale semi-automatic emotion lexicon for Igbo, Hausa and Yoruba.

-  * The first large scale manually annoatted code-mixed tweets for Igbo, Hausa and Yoruba.
+  * The first large scale manually annotated code-mixed tweets for Igbo, Hausa and Yoruba.

 # Who we are?